Hands of a guy on laptop keyboard

 On the one hand, in the name of cybersecurity, the governments propose more limitations, restrictions, and control over private lives.
 The human rights fundamental concept was to protect the individual against abuses committed in the name of the raison d’État.
 Now, the new master in town is cybersecurity.
 Only this time we give up our freedom willingly.

-If the privacy of correspondence was protected by law almost everywhere in democratic countries, except for the war situations and military censorship, now our messages on the Internet can be visited at any moment in times of peace by unknown visitors, private or official.
+If the privacy of correspondence was protected by law almost everywhere in democratic countries, except for in situations of war and military censorship, now our messages on the internet can be visited at any moment in times of peace by unknown visitors, private or official.
 In the non-digital past, we were the only ones in possession of our passports or ID cards.
 Now, personal information is stored by multiple vendors and public institutions.
 We will end up living like fish in aquariums exposed to many.
 The presumption of innocence does not work.
 We are all potential terrorists or foreign agents, so we should show our underwear to a benevolent Big Brother.

 As one character in a play by the Spanish playwriter Antonio Buero Vallejo, predicted in 1974: we must be very intelligent to realize that we live in a prison.

 Therefore, I fully agree with the message of Jovan’s article.
 With one caveat.
 I do not agree with his outcry, “There is no cyberspace!”.
-The cyberspace does and will exist, with cyberwars, cybercrime, cyberlife, and cyberdeath.
-Cyberspace will exist like the airspace or outer space.
+Cyberspace does and will exist, with cyberwars, cybercrime, cyberlife, and cyberdeath.
+Cyberspace will exist, like airspace or outer space.
 And the competition to conquer this space will not chase illusions but seek power.
 Power is real.

 The end of illusion, yes!
 As far as I feel, I propose a different outcry from the one of Jovan: “The end of freedom in cyberspace?”